Why is it not talked about often?

 - If the threat is behind you, walking faster is keeping distance.

-- If the threat is in front of you, changing directions is keeping distance
+- If the threat is in front of you, changing directions is keeping distance.

-- If the threat is in front of you, crossing the street is keeping distance
+- If the threat is in front of you, crossing the street is keeping distance and creating a barrier.

-- If the threat is outside of your house, keeping the front door closed and locked is keeping distance
+- If the threat is outside of your house, keeping the front door closed and locked is keeping distance by maintaining a barrier.

-- If the threat is outside of your car, keeping the doors and windows closed and locked is keeping distance
+- If the threat is outside of your car, keeping the doors and windows closed and locked is keeping distance and maintaining a barrier.

-- If the threat is near you in the street, keeping a car in between you and him is keeping distance
+- If the threat is near you in the street, keeping a car in between you and him is keeping distance by using a barrier.

 - If the threat is near you, arming yourself with a self defence weapon like pepper spray is keeping distance.

 If a credible threat has closed the distance between you and him, then you're in imminent danger.
-The best course of action will depend on your exact situation.

 Running away is a top option if there's still enough distance that he can't catch you or can't catch you easily.